 s.
 This is a comprehensive resource of poetic forms beginning with the letter

 s.
-We include examples of different types of poetry.
+We include examples of different Types of Poems.

 See also Poetry Terms...

 A salutory poem written in praise of the holy Prophet.
 It can also be a poem describing the incidents of Karbala.
 It is recited standing up.

 The Sapphic stanza, named after Sappho, is a poetic form spanning four lines.

 The form is three hendecasyllabic lines of trochee, trochee, dactyl, trochee, trochee and a concluding line of dactyl, trochee, known as the Adonic or adonean line.

 Using "-" for a long syllable, "u" for a short and "x" for an "anceps" (or free syllable):

 The Sapphic stanza was imitated in English by Algernon Charles Swinburne in a poem he simply called Sapphics: